Dano-Hanseatic War (1426–1435): Aftermath

 In the following negotiations, Eric's Oresund tolls were allowed to remain, though the Hanseatic cities were exempted from the Sound Dues.
 The Danish Duchy of Schleswig was ceded to the count of Holstein.
 Sweden's autonomous rights and privileges were extended.
 The Hanseatic League was also granted plenty of other privileges as well, akin to the 1370 treaty.
 The Hanseatic League would also seize the fort of Helsingborg as well, thus preventing the Dutch from entering the Baltic Sea.

-These peace agreements weakened Eric's position dramatically, and in 1439 he got dethroned by Danish, Swedish and Norwegian Privy Councils.
+These peace agreements weakened Eric's position dramatically, and in 1439 he got dethroned by the Danish and Swedish Privy Councils and by the Norwegian Privy Councils in 1442.
 The Hanseatic League would replace him with Christopher of Bavaria, who in turn would be succeeded by Christian I, the first Oldenburg king of Denmark.

 The Kalmar Union would recover quickly however.
 Almost immediately into their reigns, Christopher and Christian began favoring native and Dutch traders to counteract the Hanseatic monopoly.
 When Count Adolf of Holstein died in 1459, locals proclaimed Christian as duke of both Schleswig and Holstein.
 As a result, Denmark's southernmost border was now dangerously close to Lübeck and the other Wendish towns.
 Therefore, animosity between the Hanseatic League and the Kalmar Union (specifically Denmark) would continue well into the 17th century.